 ETEC and Shigella

 Infections from Shigella, which causes dysentery, and ETEC are typically caused by contaminated food or water.
-Illness can lead to dehydration and malnutrition, as well as impaired physical and cognitive development in young children.6 In low-resource countries, where access to medical care is often limited and inappropriate use of antibiotics is strengthening bacterial pathogens, vaccines to prevent ETEC and Shigella hold dramatic potential.7
+Illness can lead to dehydration and malnutrition as well as impaired physical and cognitive development in young children, causing a cascading disease burden with long-term consequences.
+In low-resource countries, where access to medical care is often limited and inappropriate use of antibiotics is strengthening bacterial pathogens, vaccines to prevent ETEC and Shigella hold dramatic potential.

-PATH is collaborating with private- and public-sector partners to advance safe, effective, and affordable vaccines against ETEC and Shigella.
-We’re pursuing a wide range of approaches to bring at least one vaccine candidate for each pathogen to late-stage development.
+PATH is collaborating with private- and public-sector partners to advance safe, effective, and affordable vaccines against ETEC and Shigella, pursuing a range of approaches for each pathogen.
+We have brought one vaccine candidate for ETEC to late-stage development, and several promising candidates for Shigella are making progress.
 We have also identified a highly promising vaccine component that we plan to test with several vaccine candidates.
 Finally, to ensure that ETEC and Shigella vaccines reach all children who need them, we are assessing manufacturing partners, mostly in emerging countries, to take on the eventual manufacture and distribution of these vaccines.